 • 1X point per $1 on all other purchases

-If you travel a lot and don't mind booking through Capital One Travel instead of directly with the hotel or rental car company, then you'll get a much better return with the Spark Miles card.
+If you have significant business expenses that fall into the 3X categories Chase offers, then the Ink Preferred is likely the better option.
+However, if you travel for business a lot and don't mind booking through Capital One Travel instead of directly with the hotel or rental car company, then you'll get a much better return with the Spark Miles card.
 Its 5X earning here solidly beats the Ink Preferred.
-However, if you have business expenses that fall into the 3X categories Chase offers, then the Ink Preferred is a better option.

 Other Capital One Spark Miles Benefits vs. Chase Ink Preferred